News & Views

 Either way, markets, and especially bond markets, should be relieved that the rapid rise in official rates is drawing to a close.

 As always, if you are interested in learning about what makes RobMac different and think that we can help, then please get in touch.
-If you would like to discuss your financial position, you can arrange to meet online with one of our financial advisers by scheduling a meeting here >>
+If you would like to discuss your financial position.
+You can call us on 0131 226 6700.

 * The value of an investment may go down as well as up, and you may get back less than you originally invested.